kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/guides/data-integration.md

 ## Summary

 This document introduces how to perform data integration in KCL, using the built-in yaml and json modules to directly integrate YAML and JSON data into the KCL language, and verify and serialize it using the corresponding decoding and encoding functions.
-Specific code examples and execution results are provided.